 - receive 10% off all seeds in the Community Seed Bank (Australia)

-- receive our quarterly newsletter on all things pertaining to seed, including seed saving tips and education
+- receive our occasional newsletter on all things pertaining to seed, including seed saving tips and education

 - gain access to our full range of step-by-step seed saving guides (currently a work in progress)

 By BECOMING A GROWER with Community Seed Bank (Australia), in addition to all of the above you also:

 - gain access to our inner seed bank containing only the very rare seeds which need to be grown out & saved